Skip to main content

 Park History

-Siscunsí-Ocetá was established as a Regional Natural Park by CORPOBOYACÁ to protect the high páramo ecosystems that supply water to municipalities including Monguí, Mongua, and Socha.
-The park designation came in response to expanding cattle ranching and potato farming that were degrading the water-regulating capacity of the páramo.
-It forms part of Colombia's broader network of páramo protections established under Law 99 of 1993 and subsequent national páramo protection legislation.
+Siscunsí-Ocetá was established as a Regional Natural Park by Corpoboyacá through Agreement 0027 of December 2008, to protect the high páramo ecosystems that supply water to municipalities including Monguí, Mongua, Sogamoso, and Aquitania.
+[1] The park designation came in response to expanding cattle ranching and potato farming that were degrading the water-regulating capacity of the páramo.
 The national government's declaration of all páramos above 3,000 m as protected zones created a framework under which regional parks like Siscunsí-Ocetá gained additional legal backing.
 Conservation challenges have included negotiating with existing farming communities to transition to sustainable livelihoods below the páramo line.

 Major Trails And Attractions

-The park is accessible from the municipality of Monguí, one of the most picturesque colonial towns in Boyacá, located approximately 20 km from the park entrance.
+The park is accessible from the municipality of Monguí, one of the most picturesque colonial towns in Boyacá.
 A network of hiking trails penetrates the páramo landscape from the Monguí side, offering access to frailejón fields, high-altitude lagoons, and scenic viewpoints over the Boyacá plateau.
-The Laguna de Siscunsí is a key destination, reflecting the open sky and frailejón-studded landscape in its still waters.
+[1] The Laguna de Siscunsí is a key destination, reflecting the open sky and frailejón-studded landscape in its still waters.
 Multi-day trekking circuits cross the entire páramo zone, requiring camping gear and cold-weather equipment.
 Horse rental is available in Monguí for guided páramo excursions.
-The annual festival of the Virgin of Monguí draws visitors from across Boyacá.

 Visitor Facilities And Travel

-The primary access point is Monguí, a beautifully preserved colonial town accessible by bus from Sogamoso (25 km) or Tunja (60 km).
+The primary access point is Monguí, a beautifully preserved colonial town accessible by bus from Sogamoso (approximately 25 km) or Tunja (approximately 60 km).
 Sogamoso is the nearest large city, with hotels, restaurants, and transport connections to Bogotá (approximately 3.5 hours by bus).
 Monguí has guesthouses, restaurants, and equipment rental services for páramo visits.
-CORPOBOYACÁ maintains an information point in Monguí and requires visitor registration before entering the park.
+Corpoboyacá maintains an information point in Monguí and requires visitor registration before entering the park.
 The páramo climate demands waterproof clothing, warm layers, and sun protection at all times of year.
 Night camping within the park requires advance authorization.
-The area is best visited during the drier months of December–February and July–August.

 Conservation And Sustainability